★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Overview

 Emerson Electric is a US industrial automation company focused on intelligent devices and software/control for process, hybrid and discrete manufacturers.
-In FY2025 it reported six segments across two business groups (Intelligent Devices and Software & Control), with large revenue pools in Final Control, Measurement & Analytical, and Control Systems & Software.
-Moats are strongest where Emerson's products sit in mission-critical plant workflows: installed bases supported by OEM parts/service in valves and instrumentation, and high switching costs in control platforms plus adjacent software (including AspenTech).
-The Test & Measurement segment (National Instruments) adds a developer ecosystem (LabVIEW add-ons/drivers), but faces competitive and cyclical end-markets.
-Discrete Automation and Safety & Productivity tend to be more competitive, with comparatively weaker moat strength.
+Effective FY2026 it reports five segments: Final Control, Sensors, Safety & Productivity, Control Systems & Software, and Test & Measurement.
+Moats are strongest where Emerson's products sit in mission-critical plant workflows: installed bases supported by OEM parts/service in valves, instrumentation and fluid/motion-control products, and high switching costs in control platforms plus adjacent software (including AspenTech).
+Test & Measurement (National Instruments) adds a developer ecosystem (LabVIEW add-ons/drivers), but faces competitive and cyclical end-markets.
+Safety & Productivity remains more competitive, with comparatively weaker moat strength.

 Primary segment